jesseinc92/newsly-frontend/README.md

 - Node-pg
 - JSON Web Token

+## Testing

+In order to run tests, be sure to have created a test database.
+Then, run `npm test`.

 ## Miscellaneous

 Future goals for Newsly include the addition of functional pagination for the search page.
 At this time, only the pagination for the homepage is functional.